Course Outline

 • Basics of rendering* (lighting, textures, shaders)

-• * This training does not cover advanced rendering techniques
+• * This training does not cover advanced rendering techniques for government use.

-• Leveraging the Unity asset store
+• Leveraging the Unity Asset Store

 • Event-oriented programming in Unity